kayak4665664/kayak4665664.github.io/graduation-project-starts-now/index.md

 ## Meeting

 After the mobilization meeting of the graduation project, I met with my adviser.
 He hosted a short meeting for us and talked a lot.
 It’s nothing.
-The only thing is that a WeCom group was created, and he became the "寨主 (zhàizhǔ, brigand chief)".
+The only thing is that a WeCom group was created, and he became the &#34;寨主 (zhàizhǔ, brigand chief)&#34;.

 ## Report